Advanced Claude Code: Sub-Agents, MCP, and Cost Optimization

 ├── sub-DataPipeline

-└── Main writes the release notes once everyone reports backFour ways to invoke
+└── Main writes the release notes once everyone reports back# Inside an interactive session

 /agents